nerves-time/nerves_time_rtc_ds3231/README.md

 [![CircleCI](https://circleci.com/gh/nerves-time/nerves_time_rtc_ds3231.svg?style=svg)](https://circleci.com/gh/nerves-time/nerves_time_rtc_ds3231)
 [![Hex version](https://img.shields.io/hexpm/v/nerves_time_rtc_ds3231.svg "Hex version")](https://hex.pm/packages/nerves_time_rtc_ds3231)

 NervesTime.RTC implementation for popular Maxim Integrated Extremely Accurate Real-Time Clock chip with TCXO.
 [An "Oldie-but-Goodie".
 Dallas Semiconductor was acquired by Maxim in 2001]

-Features of the DS3231 device other than the time and date registers
+Features of the DS3231 device other than the time and date registers  [i.e.
-[i.e. Alarms, Interrupts, SQuare Wave output and Temperature measurement]
-are untouched by this plugin, and are therefore available to other user-written Elixir apps.
+Alarms, Interrupts, Square Wave output and Temperature measurement]  are untouched by this plugin, and are therefore available to other user-written Elixir apps.

 The following are supported: